A VDI deployment is tricky enough without worrying about having the right VDI licensing. Stay one step ahead of...

 VDI licensing for VMware Horizon 7

-VMware offers two types of VDI licenses for Horizon 7: per user and per concurrent user (CCU).
+VMware offers two types of VDI licenses for Horizon 7: per Named User (NU) and per Concurrent Connection (CCU).
 Horizon 7 offers several different editions, including Horizon for Linux, Horizon Standard, Horizon Advanced and Horizon Enterprise.
 Each edition comes with different features, capabilities and licensing options.

-The per-user licensing model is as straightforward as the name sounds.
-Each VDI license applies directly to a user, giving her access to a virtual desktop on any compatible device.
-The per-user licensing works well for organizations with dedicated employees who use virtual desktops for their jobs.
+The per Named User licensing model is as straightforward as the name sounds.
+Each VDI license applies directly to a user, giving him or her access to a virtual desktop on any compatible device.
+The per-Named User licensing works well for organizations with dedicated employees who use virtual desktops for their jobs.

 CCU licensing is similar to a per-device license.
 The license covers a single device that multiple employees use to access a virtual desktop.
 CCU licensing is best suited for organizations with numerous employees who share a single device, such as a hospital.

-The licensing choice is ultimately up to the organization, except when it comes to Horizon View Standard.
-In this edition of Horizon View, the only VDI licenses available are CCU licenses.
-On the plus side, the license applies to all the features within Horizon View Standard, such as the Blast Extreme protocol.
+The licensing choice is ultimately up to the organization, except when it comes to Horizon Standard Edition.
+In this edition of Horizon, the only VDI licenses available are CCU licenses.
+On the plus side, the license applies to all the features within Horizon View Standard, such as the Blast Extreme protocol for graphics-intensive workloads.

 Horizon Advanced and Horizon Enterprise offer both options to organizations, as well as many more features that are covered under the license.
-Horizon Standard starts at $3,025 per CCU license, Horizon Advanced begins at $3,116 for a package of 10 Named User licenses or $4,979 for a package of 10 CCU licenses.
+Horizon Standard starts at $3,116 per Named User license.
+Horizon Advanced begins at $3,116 for a package of 10 Named User licenses or $4,979 for a package of 10 CCU licenses.
 VMware Horizon Enterprise Edition starts at $4,362 for a package of 10 named user licenses, or $7,169 for 10 CCU licenses.

 Citrix has two general types of VDI licensing: product licensing and volume licensing.
 Volume licensing provides discounts and ease of use for larger organizations or public sector organizations, such as schools and governments.
 The commercial sector divides into two different types of licenses: an enterprise license agreement for 250 users and Easy licenses for five or more users on an as-needed basis.

 Product licensing, which is for each specific Citrix product and the end-user licensing agreement, breaks down into user/device licensing and concurrent licensing.
-The user/device licensing covers one user for all devices she uses Citrix products on.
+The user/device licensing covers one user for all devices he or she uses Citrix products on.
 This works well for most companies because employees can access their personal virtual desktops from any device.
-The CCU licensing covers each physical device, no matter what user is accessing a virtual desktop on it.
-The CCU license is a good idea for companies that wish to use thin clients.

 Citrix is unique in that it does not allow IT to manually assign licenses to each user/device.
 Citrix uses a licensing server to assure licensing agreements match the type of license assigned to each user and endpoint device.
 If VDI licenses go unused for 90 days, the licensing server eventually reclaims a terminated user/device license for a new employee.
 This can get tricky for organizations with a fluctuating number of employees.

-Organizations that wish to run Windows virtual desktops must also make sure they have the correct desktop OS licensing.
-Licensing for Windows 10 Enterprise falls under Microsoft's Volume Licensing program, where organizations first have to make the decision between Microsoft Software Assurance (SA) and Windows Virtual Desktop Access (VDA).
+Organizations that wish to run on-premises Windows virtual desktops must also make sure they have the correct desktop OS licensing.
+Licensing for Windows 10 Enterprise falls under Microsoft's Volume Licensing program, where organizations must make the decision between Microsoft Software Assurance (SA) and Windows Virtual Desktop Access (VDA).
 Microsoft only offers SA to certain types of Volume Licensing programs, making VDA a great alternative that offers similar SA benefits but is specifically focused on Windows 10 virtual desktop user access.

 Quiz on Windows 10 hidden features, including virtualization technology